Minneapolis School of Anesthesia

 Are you concerned that the Minneapolis School of Anesthesia won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 The program integrates clinical and academic experiences throughout the curriculum.

 Clinical experience is provided in the member hospitals on a rotating basis.
 Each student will rotate to five of the nine facilities during the program.
-Students also receive experience in a pediatric facility, a same-day surgery facility, and in a rural hospital.
+Students also receive experience in two rural hospitals.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.